SF-TAP/SF-TAP.github.io/about.md

 permalink: /about/
 ---

-This site is for SF-TAP, which is a platform for application level network traffic analyzers.
+This site is for the SF-TAP, which is a platform for application level network traffic analyzers.
-SF-TAP is distributed on [GitHub](https://github.com/SF-TAP/ "GitHub").
+The SF-TAP is distributed on [GitHub](https://github.com/SF-TAP/ "GitHub").

 contact: {{site.email}}